Converging to Stability in Two-Sided Bandits: The Case of Unknown Preferences on Both Sides of a Matching Market: Simulation Results

-Figure \ref{fig:APU_UCB} summarizes the results of PCA-UCB in the APU model.
+\paragraph{Using PCA-UCB} Figure \ref{fig:APU_UCB} summarizes the results of PCA-UCB in the APU model.
 20,000 time steps were run for random preferences and 10,000 for varied player preferences.
 The first row shows results for random preferences, while the second row shows results for varied player preferences.

-Firstly, notice that the APU model using PCA-UCB takes longer to stabilize compared to the APKP model using OCA-UCB, as seen in Figures \ref{fig:APKP_results} and \ref{fig:APU_UCB}.
-This is due to the fact that both players and arms need to learn their beliefs from scratch.
-Regardless, when market preferences are random, the trends in both figures are similar, with market stabilization probabilities approaching 1 and player regret tending to 0.
-This shows that PCA-UCB can find stable matches in a decentralized fashion with unknown preferences on both sides of the market when preferences are random.
+Figures~\ref{fig:APKP_results} and~\ref{fig:APU_UCB} show that the APU model with PCA-UCB stabilizes slower than the APKP model with OCA-UCB.
+This is because both players and arms need to learn beliefs from scratch.
+Nevertheless, with random market preferences, both models exhibit similar trends—stabilization probabilities approach 1 and player regret tends to 0—demonstrating that PCA-UCB can achieve decentralized stable matching despite unknown preferences.
+The second row in Figure~\ref{fig:APU_UCB} shows that varying player preference heterogeneity (measured by $\beta$) does not affect convergence, paralleling CA-UCB's behavior.

-A little more interesting however, is the second row of sub-figures in Figure \ref{fig:APU_UCB} which shows what happens when the players' preference heterogeneity is varied.
-It shows that higher values of $\beta$ (more homogeneity) leads to slower convergence.
-We hypothesize that with higher homogeneity in preferences, it takes a while for the players to learn to avoid conflicts because the arms' own uncertainty allows optimism to prevail for longer among more players.
-This is further corroborated by Figure \ref{fig:varied_conflicts} which shows more conflicts in the early stages of the algorithm with higher $\beta$ values.
-Despite this, markets still converge to stability for all $\beta$ values in all 1000 runs.
-This shows that PCA-UCB can find stable matches with varying levels of preference heterogeneity.